Substitute teacher jobs in Bridgeport, CT - 1,472 jobs

 Interested in and committed to teaching subject matter from multiple cultural perspectives

-Clear communicators with their students about what is expected of them and why
+Clear about instructional goals and explicit with students about what is expected of them and why

 Willing to teach students metacognitive strategies